 Palm Sunday The Sunday before Easter which commemorates the triumphal entry of Jesus into Jerusalem.
 It was often selected for a scout church service.
 Generally a date for a Cubs Own, but 1951 it was noted that for the past two years there had been a poor turnout and a meeting was not arranged.

 Whit Sunday Whitsun Whit Monday (day after) was a bank holiday until replaced in 1971 by the fixed spring bank holiday at the end of May.
 It was sometimes selected for a scout church service or camps.

 1933 55th Cambridge Purchase of canteen for Whitsun camp 12/-

 1902 – 1958 Empire Day 1958 became British Commonwealth Day and in 1966 Commonwealth Day 1912 5th Cambridge ‘On Empire Day the troop marched past and saluted the flag with the school contingent of the OTC’.

 1937 to 1960’s Empire Youth Sunday The “Empire Youth Movement” (later known as the “Commonwealth Youth Movement”) formed by Major Frederick James Ney, a “fervent imperialist” and a Canadian military man of English background who sought to solidify Britain’s relationship with Canada.
-Invites 1943 (Groups make their own arrangements), 1944, 1946 attended 1947, 1948, 15 scouts attended 1949.
+Invites sent in 1943 (Groups make their own arrangements), 1944, 1946, 1947, 1948, 15 scouts attended 1949.
 1950 It was hoped to send 50 and a colour party.
 20 from four Troops attended and following the event District Meeting discussed the focus on the parade rather than the service.
 They were also concerned that Pre Service Units should march separately from the Voluntary Youth organisations.
 1951 Too close to St Georges Day, too late notice some did attend but District had decided not to do so.

 1953 March had CCF at front and Boys scouts at rear with other voluntary services (Red Cross, Boys Brigade etc) between.
 It was held at Kings College in this Coronation year.

 Commonwealth Youth Sunday 1962 Organised by Cambridge Education